 There are nine main illnesses than may affect surfers and other recreational water users.
 Although you should not be alarmed by the list or the infections, it is important to carefully select the places where you surf.
 The sand and the water, for example, must be subject to regular analysis by the sanitary authorities in that particular region.

-The nine diseases you may contract in the beach and ocean are:
+The nine diseases that can be contracted on the beach and in the ocean are:

-Enteric Bacteria: it is transported by storm water and sewage run-off; the beaches become contaminated with fecal pollution, known as enterococci.
-The bacteria contaminates the intestinal tracts of humans and animals.
+Hepatitis: A problem for surfers due to the improper disposal of red waste, a hazardous waste (such as syringes)Enteric Bacteria: Transported by storm water and sewage run-off, the beaches become contaminated with fecal pollution, known as enterococci.
+The bacteria contaminate the intestinal tracts of humans and other animals.

-Oil Spill Related Illnesses: dermatitis and other skin infections can be contracted following dermal contact with oil or dispersants.
+Oil Spill-Related Illnesses: Dermatitis and other skin infections can be contracted following dermal contact with oil or dispersants.

-Swimmer's Itch (Schistosome cercarial dermatitis): an itchy rash that is caused by parasites; trematode parasites move from host to host.
+Swimmer's Itch (Schistosome cercarial dermatitis): An itchy rash that is caused by parasites; trematode parasites move from host to host.

-MRSA: present in sub-tropical waters; spreads from one body to another through water and is washed into the ocean where the bacteria can infect populations of beach goers.
+MRSA: Present in sub-tropical waters; spreads from one body to another through water and is washed into the ocean where the bacteria can infect populations of beach-goers.